austinsherron/nvim/TASKS.md

 - [ ] Add ability to make file "un-executable" from nvim-tree
 - [ ] Configure auto-completion support for neorepl
 - [ ] Add barbar + session integration so buffers are restored in correct order
+- [ ] Integrate scopes.nvim w/ session manager
+- [ ] Configure layouts for individual telescope pickers, based on usability, and extensions, to the extent possible

 ### Completed